paladinshiva/SGA_plugins/README.md

 # Command list:

-!quickpurge(only 2-100, but almost instant, ignores pinned messages);
+!quickpurge(only 2-100, but almost instant, DOES NOT IGNORE pinned messages);

 !slowpurge(any amount, but one by one, ignores pinned messages);